aswinaus/Reinforcement-Learning/README.md

 **Make a small validation set (e.g., 10–20%):**

 dataset = Dataset.from_list(train_data).train_test_split(test_size=0.15, seed=42)

 tokenized_train = dataset["train"].map(preprocess_function, batched=True)

 tokenized_val   = dataset["test"].map(preprocess_function, batched=True)

 **Targets to look for**

 If val loss keeps dropping and F1_macro climbs past ~0.70+, keep training.

 If val loss stops improving for ~3 evals, stop (early stopping will do it).

 If training loss ↓ but val loss ↑, you’re overfitting → reduce epochs or lower LR (e.g., 1e-5) and add weight_decay.

 If progress stalls
 Try more data per class (class balance matters).

 Slightly lower LR (1e-5) or increase warmup_ratio.

 Increase batch size if GPU permits (stabilizes training).

 Check text length—keep max_length=256 unless your chunks are longer.

 **Note:**
 **F1_macro** is the macro-averaged F1 score.
 It is the unweighted mean of the F1 scores computed independently for each class(Problem, Solution, Topic, Tax Year) in a multi-class classification problem.

 **Why is it important?**
 It treats all classes equally, regardless of their frequency in the dataset.

 It is especially useful when you have class imbalance, as it does not let dominant classes overshadow minority classes.

 It provides a single metric that reflects the model’s ability to correctly classify all classes, not just the most common ones.

-In your code:
+**In our code:**
-You use f1_macro as the metric for early stopping and model selection, ensuring your model performs well across all tax-related categories, not just the majority class.
+We are using f1_macro as the metric for early stopping and model selection, ensuring your model performs well across all tax-related categories, not just the majority class.

 Current loss (1.11) shows learning, but it’s not “done.”

 Add validation + metrics, keep training until val loss/metrics converge.

 Expect clear gains with another 1–3 epochs and proper early stopping.

 **After further training**